Global waste trade

+Numerous scholars and researchers have linked the sharp increase in waste trading and the negative impacts of waste trading to the prevalence of neoliberal economic policy.
+With the major economic transition towards neoliberal economic policy in the 1980s, the shift towards "free-market" policy has facilitated the sharp increase in the global waste trade.

 Specifically, developing countries have been targeted by trade liberalization policies to import waste as a means of economic expansion.
 The guiding neoliberal economic policy argues that the way to be integrated into the global economy is to participate in trade liberalization and exchange in international trade markets.
 Their claim is that smaller countries, with less infrastructure, less wealth, and less manufacturing ability, should take in hazardous wastes as a way to increase profits and stimulate their economies.

 Current debate over global waste trade

 Arguments in support

-Current supporters of global waste trade argue that importing waste is an economic transaction which can benefit countries with little to offer the global economy.
-Countries which do not have the production capacity to manufacture high quality products can import waste to stimulate their economy.
+Current supporters of global waste trade argue that importing waste is an economic transaction which can benefit countries with little to offer the global economy; countries which do not have the production capacity to manufacture high quality products can import waste to stimulate their economy.

 Lawrence Summers, former President of Harvard University and Chief Economist of the World Bank, issued a confidential memo arguing for global waste trade in 1991.
 The memo stated:

 "I think the economic logic behind dumping a load of toxic waste in the lowest wage country is impeccable and we should face up to that...
 I've always thought that countries in Africa are vastly under polluted; their air quality is probably vastly inefficiently low compared to Los Angeles...
 Just between you and me shouldn't the World Bank be encouraging more migration of the dirty industries to the Least Developed Countries?"

 This position, which is mainly motivated by economics and financial profit in particular, demonstrates the main argument for global waste trade.
 The Cato Institute published an article supporting global waste trade suggesting that "there is little evidence that hazardous wastes, which are often chronic carcinogens, contribute to death rates in developing countries."
 Elaborating on this point, the article argues that "people in developing countries would rationally accept increased exposure to hazardous pollutants in exchange for opportunities to increase their productivity—and, hence, their income."

 Overall, the argument for global waste trade rests largely upon a perception that developing countries need to further their economic development.
 Supporters suggest that in engaging in global waste trade, developing countries of the Global South will expand their economies and increase profits.